pacs-course/pacs-examples/README.md

+# IMPORTANT NOTICE #
+On the 16th of February 2026, this repo underwent a major update.
+It is no longer compatible with the previous state If you cloned the repository before the 16th of February, you need to clone it again!
+Pull and push will not work

 EXAMPLES AND EXERCISES FOR AMSC and APSC (PACS) COURSES
 --------------------------------------
 This repo contains source code and descriptions for the examples and exercises